 Finding and working with a mentor can be another great step to building your career.
 Mentors can help you identify skills to make that next step or provide valuable feedback.
 Or consider building your leadership skills by becoming a mentor yourself.

-In either case, the Mentorship Central group on the Trailblazer Community helps pair up mentors and mentees and can be a good starting point.
+In either case, the Trailblazer Connect Mentorship program helps pair up mentors and mentees and can be a good starting point.
 The program provides guidance for mentors and mentees to complete check-ins over a 30 day period and helps mentees prepare for their job search and interviews.

 Credentials like badges and certifications are a great way to demonstrate to employers that you have the skills for the role you are seeking.

 As you learn with Trailhead, you’ll automatically collect badges and points for everything you learn.
 As you level up your skills, earning superbadges and Salesforce certifications will show you’ve got what it takes to crush complex real-world challenges — and give you industry wide recognition of your expertise.